TheSharks/WildBeast/docs/commands.md

 ## Addendums

 1. For the **colorrole** command, a hexadecimal value can be submitted in either **#FFFFFF** or **FFFFFF** format.
+2. You can get all the available meme types for the **meme** command by using the command **meme templates**.
-2. The **softban** command bans a user and then immediately unbans them, deleting their messages without barring future access to the server.
+3. The **softban** command bans a user and then immediately unbans them, deleting their messages without barring future access to the server.
-3. The **request** command supports playing from the following resources: YouTube, SoundCloud, Bandcamp, Twitch, Vimeo, Mixer and raw HTML audio.
+4. The **request** command supports playing from the following resources: YouTube, SoundCloud, Bandcamp, Twitch, Vimeo, Mixer and raw HTML audio.

 ## Tag subcommands